viam-modules/filtered-audio/README.md

 ``
 #### Configuration Attributes
+it

-The following attributes are available for the `viam:audio:microphone` model:
+The following attributes are available for the `viam:filtered-audio:wake-word-filter` model:

 | Name          | Type   | Inclusion | Description                |
 |---------------|--------|-----------|----------------------------|